 Information on the front of the Smart Identity Card

-The chips of smart identity card issued from 26 November 2018 will be placed at the back with contactless interface.
-It has also segregated compartments that keep immigration-related applications separate from value-added non-immigration applications.
+The chip of new smart identity card issued from 26 November 2018 is placed at the back with contactless interface.
+It stores the data showing on the card face and has segregated compartments that support immigration applications and non-immigration applications.

 To combat forgery, the smart identity card has a number of sophisticated features.
 More information is available through the following link: